Coleco stands for: COnnecticut

 Commodore 64 was released to the public.

-It found initial success, because it was marketed and priced aggressively.
+It found initial success and was marketed and priced aggressively.

 It had a BASIC programming environment and advanced graphic and sound

-And with sales of just 17 million units, it is said to be an
+With sales of 17 million units, it has to be said the C64 was an

 extraordinarily success for Commodore.

-C64 was the most popular home computer of its day in the U.S. and many other
+The C64 was the most popular home computer in

-the best-selling single computer model of all time internationally.
+Indeed, it was the best-selling single computer model of all time

 At around the same time, the ZX Spectrum was released in the UK and